uxhub-io/submissions/listen/2017-03-07-how-to-design-for-impact.md

 image: 'https://drt-resources.imgix.net/uploads/images/juliezhuo.jpg'
 audio: 'https://drt-resources.s3.amazonaws.com/uploads/audio/juliezhuo.mp3'
 tags: product-ideas
-excerpt: >-
-  > Focus on producing a lot of work and don’t be afraid to share that work with the world.
-It can be intimidating to share your work but when you do, you learn so much more and become better.
 email: 44e8f2569fcd795157035e74ed86ebd8
 date: '2017-03-07T14:47:42.968Z'
 ---
-undefined
+> Focus on producing a lot of work and don’t be afraid to share that work with the world.
+It can be intimidating to share your work but when you do, you learn so much more and become better.